aabbtree77/esp32-vpn/README.md

 According to [Max Inden, 2022](https://archive.fosdem.org/2022/schedule/event/libp2p/attachments/audio/4917/export/events/attachments/libp2p/audio/4917/slides.pdf), the libp2p network "powers the IPFS, [Ethereum 2](https://blog.libp2p.io/libp2p-and-ethereum/#how-ethereum-beacon-nodes-use-libp2p-%F0%9F%94%8D), Filecoin and Polkadot network and there are ~100K libp2p based nodes online at any given time".

 Do these tools always work though, are they equally good?
 EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25) over Hyprspace.
-Lately, we use [awl](https://github.com/anywherelan/awl) as it is more reliable with longer runs and also more convenient (Desktop browser GUI to add nodes that runs on Android as well).
+Lately, we use [awl](https://github.com/anywherelan/awl) as it is more reliable with longer runs and also more convenient (desktop browser GUI to add nodes, runs on Android).

 ## P2P vs. Cloud